donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 val directories: Parser[Seq[File]] = (Space ~> directory)+
 ```

-This example introduces serveral other new symbols:
+This example introduces several other new symbols:

 * `Space` - this a built-in parser that matches one or more whitespace characters
 * `~>` - this is used to combine parsers in sequence, returning the value to the right of `~>`, in this case the File representing the directory.